lumeland/blog/posts/lume-3.2.0.md

     return { year: basename, basename }
   }

-  if (basename.length === 2) {
+  // 2 digits, it's the month or day if (basename.length === 2) {
     // If the month isn't in the parent, this is the month if (!parent.month) {